Lindsay Anderson: Filmmaking

 In 1985, producer Martin Lewis invited Anderson to chronicle Wham!'s visit to China, among the first-ever visits by Western pop artists.
 Anderson made the film Wham! in China: Foreign Skies.
-He admitted in his diary on 31 March 1985, to having "no interest in Wham!", or China, and he was simply "doing this for the money".
+He admitted in his diary on 31 March 1985 to having "no interest in Wham!", or China, and that he was simply "doing this for the money".
 Anderson's own cut of the tour, titled If You Were There, was never released after George Michael objected to this version.
-It featured only four songs from the tour.
+It featured only four songs from the tour, instead focusing predominantly on the effects of the reform and opening up policies on Chinese society.
 Anderson was fired from the project, and Michael turned out the film that was entitled Wham! in China: Foreign Skies.

-In 1986, Anderson served as a member of the jury at the 36th Berlin International Film Festival, by invitation.
+By the 1980s, it was remarked that Anderson was taken more seriously in continental Europe and in America than in Britain.
+In 1986, he served as a member of the jury at the 36th Berlin International Film Festival, by invitation.
+His last theatrical feature was The Whales of August (1987), shot in Maine with two Hollywood stars, Bette Davis, with whom Anderson had long sought to work, and Lillian Gish.

+Anderson, who had acted at Oxford, occasionally took film parts.
+He played the role of the Master of Caius College in the film Chariots of Fire (1981).
+He also appeared in O Lucky Man!, as the director of a film of the same name, and played Dudley Moore's exasperated boss, a character heard only on the telephone, in Blame It on the Bellboy.
+(Note: Anderson turned down the role of the Emperor in Return of the Jedi; he had a low opinion of the Star Wars franchise.)

+Theatre director

-Anderson was also a significant British theatre director.
-He was long associated with London's Royal Court Theatre, where he was Co-Artistic Director 1969–70, and Associate Artistic Director 1971–75.
+Anderson was also a significant theatre director.
+He was long associated with London's Royal Court Theatre, where he was Co-Artistic Director from 1969, and Associate Artistic Director from 1972 until 1975.
 He directed premiere productions of plays by David Storey, among others.
+In New York City, he staged Home (also in London, both with John Gielgud and Ralph Richardson), The Kingfisher (also in Britain, with Rex Harrison and Claudette Colbert on Broadway and Ralph Richardson and Celia Johnson in the UK), and The Holly and the Ivy.